mtdargen/CMA_Hit_Machine/README.md

 generate the next smash hit country song

-You can run "country.py" for instant fun, or add your fav contry songs to the "songs.txt" file, run "songlines.py", and then run "country.py" for slightly delayed but more personal fun
+You can run "country.py" for instant fun, or add your fav country songs to the "songs.txt" file, run "songlines.py", and then run "country.py" for slightly delayed but more personal fun

 What's inside:
   * country.py - main program